-The Memorandum of Understanding: Tutohinga establishes the protocols between the Rangitikei District Council, Te Tangata Whenua O Rangitikei and the Maori community Rātana.
-Under these protocols Te Roopu Ahi Kaa, as a Standing Committee of the Rangitikei District Council, has a number of significant responsibilities to discharge on behalf of Te Tangata Whenua O Rangitikei.
+The Memorandum of Understanding: Tutohinga establishes the protocols between the Rangitīkei District Council, Te Tangata Whenua O Rangitīkei and the Māori community Rātana.
+Under these protocols Te Roopuu Ahi Kaa, as a Standing Committee of the Rangitīkei District Council, has a number of significant responsibilities to discharge on behalf of Te Tangata Whenua O Rangitīkei.

-The Memorandum of Understanding Tutohinga was last reviewed in 2019.
+The Memorandum of Understanding Tutohinga was last reviewed in 2019 and should be reviewed in 2023.
 Reviews coincide with the six-yearly cycle of Representation Reviews.